Evolutionary-Intelligence/PSO-30-SI/PSO30.md

   publisher={ACM New York, NY, USA}
 }

+@inproceedings{2022-ICRA-Muthugala,
+  title={Design by robot: A human-robot collaborative framework for improving productivity of a floor cleaning robot}, author={Muthugala, MA Viraj J and Samarakoon, SM Bhagya P and Elara, Mohan Rajesh}, booktitle={International Conference on Robotics and Automation}, pages={7444--7450}, year={2022}, organization={IEEE}
+}

 @inproceedings{2022-IROS-Ebert,
   title={A hybrid {PSO} algorithm for multi-robot target search and decision awareness}, author={Ebert, Julia T and Berlinger, Florian and Haghighat, Bahar and Others},